Did you know that plastic takes 500 years to decompose?

 3. Initiate Reliable and Distinct Waste Management Projects

-Reliable research indicates that the reason plastic waste keeps popping up by the roadside and on river banks is because many third world nations are trying to grow and develop in all perspectives.
+Reliable research indicates that plastic waste keeps popping up by the roadside and on river banks because many third world nations are trying to grow and develop in all perspectives.

 For such countries, the population is usually fast on the rise because there are several contemporary matters that everyone would like to keep up with to fit in society there.

-The problem with China is that the foreign market has been infiltrated by black marketing against who will stop at nothing to ditch their failed plastic experiments to gullible developing nations.
+China’s problem is that the foreign market has been infiltrated by black marketing against who will stop at nothing to ditch their failed plastic experiments to gullible developing nations.

-Also, keeping in mind that no nation wants to be termed as the poorest or still developing, there is a high likelihood that the leaders of these countries will not think twice about signing plastic deals without considering the possible effects.
+Also, keeping in mind that no nation wants to be termed as the poorest or still developing, there is a high likelihood that these countries’ leaders will not think twice about signing plastic deals without considering the possible effects.